 nails large and small - the electromagnet will be able to pick up fewer larger nails than smaller ones

-items with different kinds of metal (steel, aluminum foil) so that only some will be picked up e.g. fish from magnetic fishing game
+items with different kinds of metal - steel, containing iron, will be attracted to the electromagnet, whereas aluminum foil will not be e.g. use fish from magnetic fishing game

 How it works: